jaquilio/onedl-mmsegmentation/docs/en/advanced_guides/engine.md

 ## Optimizer Wrapper

-OpenMMLab 2.0 introduces an optimizer wrapper that supports different training strategies, including mixed-precision training, gradient accumulation, and gradient clipping.
+OneDLLab introduces an optimizer wrapper that supports different training strategies, including mixed-precision training, gradient accumulation, and gradient clipping.
 Users can choose the appropriate training strategy according to their needs.
 The optimizer wrapper also defines a standard parameter update process, allowing users to switch between different training strategies within the same code.
 For more information, please refer to the [MMEngine optimizer wrapper documentation](https://github.com/vbti-development/onedl-mmengine/blob/main/docs/en/tutorials/optim_wrapper.md).

 Here are some common usage methods in MMSegmentation:

 #### Configuring PyTorch Supported Optimizers

-OpenMMLab 2.0 supports all native PyTorch optimizers, as referenced [here](https://github.com/vbti-development/onedl-mmengine/blob/main/docs/en/tutorials/optim_wrapper.md).
+OneDLLab supports all native PyTorch optimizers, as referenced [here](https://github.com/vbti-development/onedl-mmengine/blob/main/docs/en/tutorials/optim_wrapper.md).

 To set the optimizer used by the `Runner` during training in the configuration file, you need to define `optim_wrapper` instead of `optimizer`.
 Below is an example of configuring an optimizer during training: